makeartandgames/interacdoc/index.md

 I/PERSONAL quickly fell into one of the stereotypes of Asians, especially Asian girls — one of quietness and reservedness/ACADEMIC .
 But it wasn’t because I’m shy/PERSONAL or like/PERSONAL being quiet, it was because I didn’t feel/PERSONAL like I could contribute/ACADEMIC something of value/ACADEMIC .
 Because all of the beloved female/ACADEMIC characters on the Disney/PERSONAL and Nickelodeon/PERSONAL TV/PERSONAL shows/PERSONAL I did watch and all of the mono-ethnic/ACADEMIC groups/ACADEMIC of popular/PERSONAL girls/PERSONAL at my/PERSONAL school/PERSONAL made me feel/PERSONAL that I didn’t have a place on their platform/ACADEMIC ; that my identity/ACADEMIC was not worth the same visibility/ACADEMIC and respect/ACADEMIC .
 </div>

 I've chosen, somewhat arbitrarily, to label these registers as _personal_ and _academic_.
 But we could just as easily categorize some of these words as _teen_ and _scholarly_, or _casual_ and _archaic_.
 Indeed, more registers would be more accurate.
-On the other hand, two registers feels appropriate here, given the nature of the article.
+On the other hand, two registers seems appropriate here, given the nature of the article.
 The Narrative Argument essay, after all, demands a mix of at least two registers; one for narrative, and one for argument.

 ### Lexical Sets:

 **Personal**

-> I/me/shy/like/quiet/feel/TV/Disny/Nickelodeon/popular/girls/school/feel
+> I / me / shy / like / quiet / feel / TV / Disney / Nickelodeon / popular / girls / school / feel

 **Academic**

-> reservedness/contribute/value/mono-ethnic/groups/platform/identiy/visibility/respect
+> reservedness / contribute / value / mono-ethnic / groups / platform / identiy / visibility / respect

-Note how the the 'Academic' set contains complex latinate words of longer length.
+Note how the 'Academic' set contains complex latinate words of longer length.

 ### Grammatical Patterns
-Below are grammatical patterns used in the text.
+These registers are also marked by particular patterns of syntax.
 The words in the brackets indicate the 'slots' these structures leave open.
 For example, one might find, in a purely academic text, something like:

 > It was one of happiness and solace.